tchegustavo/race-of-sloths-onboarding/README.md

-# Welcome to Our Community Event! 🎉
+# Welcome! 🎉

-Join our community by adding your name to our contributors list.
-Choose your preferred device below for instructions!
+Check out our application by participating in this simple PR walkthrough Choose your instructions below!
+And don't forget to mention `@race-of-sloths` in the PR description :)

 <details>
 <summary>🖥️ Desktop Instructions</summary>